Veterinary shortage in New Zealand

 Other useful information

-Vet Council Registration - To practise as or use the title 'veterinarian' in New Zealand, you must be registered with the Veterinary Council of New Zealand (VCNZ) and have a current annual practising certificate (APC).
-Learn more here.
+To practise as or use the title 'veterinarian' in New Zealand, you must be registered with the Veterinary Council of New Zealand (VCNZ) and have a current annual practising certificate (APC).
+Visit the VCNZ website to learn more.